arangodb/docs/3.10/highlights.md

 **Enterprise Edition**

 - [**Search highlighting**](arangosearch-search-highlighting.html):
-  Get the substring positions of matched tokens, phrases, or _n_-grams.
+  Get the substring positions of matched terms, phrases, or _n_-grams.

 Also see [What's New in 3.10](release-notes-new-features310.html).